sbassong/g-verse/README.md

 1. Use the sequelize-cli to create the `g-verse_development` database on postgres (databases have a different name based on environment.
 Can be found in `config/config.json`).

-    *PostgreSQL needs to be running from here on ou*
+    *PostgreSQL needs to be running from here on out*

     ```sh
     sequelize db:create
     ```
-1. Migrate the database with app's models with
+1. Migrate the database with app's models
     ```sh
     sequelize db:migrate
     ```